FZRKexEr/vimrc/README.md

 # Vimrc

 A beautiful and practical vim configuration used for daily XCPC training.
+This is my first generation vim configuration (although there is no second generation yet)

 - Suitable for C/C++ (hightlight, auto-pair, compile and run).
 - Beautiful and eye-protecting dark colorscheme.